kariya/brainfuck-hp50g/README.md

 ## TODO
+Check difference of speed between 16 bit and 32 bit versions.

 I'm considering another loop optimization by register allocation.

-Making 32 bit (non-thumb) version seems trivial, but I'd like to see difference of speed between 16 bit and 32 bit versions.

 I have a plan, in my mind, to implement a Forth interpreter and (JIT) compiler on HP50g.